remult/remult/docs/guide/setup-angular.md

 User authentication remains outside the scope of Remult.
 In this tutorial, we'll use a [JWT Bearer token](https://jwt.io) authentication.
 JSON web tokens will be issued by the API server upon a successful simplistic sign in (based on username without password) and sent in all subsequent API requests using an [Authorization HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization).

 ### Tasks CRUD operations require sign in
-This rule is implemented within the `Task` entity class constructor, by modifying the `allowApiCrud` property of the anonymous implementation of the argument sent to the `@Entity` decorator, from a `true` value to an arrow function which accepts a Remult `Context` object and returns the result of the context's `authenticated` method.
+This rule is implemented within the `Task` entity class constructor, by modifying the `allowApiCrud` property of the anonymous implementation of the argument sent to the `@Entity` decorator, from a `true` value to an arrow function which accepts a Remult `Remult` object and returns the result of the remult's `authenticated` method.

 *src/app/task.ts*
 ```ts{3}